bl9kes/csc375-a3/Future Directions: AI-Driven Cognitive Tools for Enhancing Attention Span.md

 # Future Directions: AI-Driven Cognitive Tools for Enhancing Attention Span

 ## Introduction
-The future of attention improvement lies not in willpower or behavioural tricks but in **artificial intelligence–driven systems** that can understand and adapt to individual cognitive needs.
+Improving **attention span** is bright.
+With the advancement in artificial intelligence, we believe that improvement techniques will diverge from motivation and behavioural tactics, and AI-driven systems will grow in popularity and effectiveness.
+Researchers have already begun to experiment with the idea of AI-driven systems that can understand and adapt to individual cognitive limits.

-Recent developments in AI show two complementary paths forward:
+Recent developments in AI have shown two complementary methods to improve attention span.

+### Software-based AI Systems
-1. **Software-based AI systems** that enhance attention through adaptive content delivery, as demonstrated by Yusri et al. (2023) at Universiti Teknologi Malaysia.
+Yusri et al. (2023) at Universiti Teknologi Malaysia developed an adaptive learning system that utilizes AI to enhance attention.

-2. **Hardware-based AI systems** that directly modulate brain activity for better focus, as seen in Cohen Kadosh et al. (2025).
+### Hardware-based AI Systems
+Cohen Kadosh et al. (2025) explored neuroadaptive hardware capable of directly modulating brain activity to improve sustained focus

 Together, these innovations point toward a future in which **AI personalizes both the digital environment and neural activity** to sustain attention in an increasingly distracting world.